 END HOUR 2 TEXT

-( Copyright 2018 Squeaky Door Productions, Inc. No portion of this transcript or audio file may be reproduced in any format without the express written permission of Squeaky Door Productions, Inc .)
+( Copyright 2019 Squeaky Door Productions, Inc. No portion of this record or audio datum is also available are described in any format without the express written permission of Squeaky Door Creation, Inc .)

 From Source Article: moneypit.com